inQWIRE/pyvoqc/README.md

 To check that installation worked, open a Python shell and try `from pyvoqc.voqc import VOQC`.

-## Tutorials
+## Tutorial

-The tutorials require JuPyter and Qiskit (`pip install jupyter qiskit`).
+The tutorial requires JuPyter and Qiskit (`pip install jupyter qiskit`).

-To run the tutorials locally, run `jupyter notebook` on the command line from the pyvoqc directory and open (for example) http://localhost:8888/notebooks/tutorial.ipynb.
-To view the tutorials online, go to https://nbviewer.jupyter.org/ and copy the link of the relevant tutorial when prompted.
-Note that you will not be able to run code examples online.
+To run the tutorial locally, run `jupyter notebook` on the command line from the pyvoqc directory and open http://localhost:8888/notebooks/tutorial.ipynb.

+You *should* be able to view the tutorial on GitHub, but if that fails then go to https://nbviewer.jupyter.org/github/inQWIRE/pyvoqc/blob/main/tutorial.ipynb.

 ## Directory Contents